DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/virtual-scrolling.md

 Virtual scrolling allows the Grid component to display thousands of records on a single page.
 This feature as an alternative to paging.

-**Browser Support Note: Virtual scrolling does not work in Android Browser/WebView for Android earler than 5.0 and Internet Explorer because these browsers do not support `position: sticky`.**
+**Browser Support Note: Virtual scrolling does not work in Android Browser/WebView for Android earlier than 5.0 and Internet Explorer because these browsers do not support `position: sticky`.**

 ## Related Plugins